-To participate in commencement, a student must file an Application for Graduation with the Registrar's office (TSC 246) one semester prior to the semester of the intended graduation date, and be a graduate (or anticipated graduate) of Fall 2018, Spring 2019, or Summer 2019 terms.
-The application process must be completed and fees paid.
-Students can obtain and complete the Request for Application for Graduation in the Registrar's office or apply online at www.usu.edu/registrar/graduation/apply-online.cfm.
+To participate in commencement, a student must file an Application for Graduation with the Registrar's office (TSC 246) one semester prior to the semester of the intended graduation date, and be a graduate (or anticipated graduate) of Summer 2020, Fall 2020, Spring 2021 terms.
+Summer 2021 graduates are part of the class of 2021-22, but may be permitted to participate in the 2020-21 commencement upon approval of their college.
+The application process must be completed.
+Students can obtain and complete the Graduation Application online at the Registrar's office website.

 Candidates for Master's and Doctoral Degrees

 Participants in the ceremony should wear authorized caps and gowns.
 Commencement apparel is available to buy from the USU Campus Store.
-Your cap and gown can be purchased at the Graduation Fair in the USU Campus Store on March 19 and 20, 8 a.m. to 5 p.m.
-For further information contact the USU Campus Store at 1-800-662-3950 or 435-797-3950.
+Your cap and gown can be purchased at the Logan Graduation Fair or online through the USU Campus Store.
+See details on the schedule page.
 Candidates for degrees wear the black mortarboard with a tassel that is a color distinctive of the degree being received.

 Please wear the prescribed academic costume that corresponds to your degree.
 Each part of the regalia has a traditional meaning specific to your major field, Utah State University, and higher education.
-Candidates for master's and doctoral degrees will carry the hood over the left arm prior to their college convocation on Thursday, May 2, or Friday, May 3.
+Candidates for master's and doctoral degrees will carry the hood over the left arm prior to their graduation ceremony.

 Stoles and Cultural Heritage Adornments